 8. If severe liver damage has occurred, a liver transplant may become necessary.

-Can you qualify for disability benefits with this condition
+Qualifying for disability benefits with this condition

 Whether or not you qualify for disability and, as a result, are approved for disability benefits will depend entirely on the information obtained from your medical records.
-This includes whatever statements may have been obtained from your treating physician (a doctor who has a history of treating your condition and is, therefore, qualified to comment as to your condition and prognosis).

-It will also depend on the information obtained from your vocational, or work, history if you are an adult, or academic records if you are a minor-age child.
 The important thing to keep in mind is that the social security administration does not award benefits based on simply having a condition, but, instead, will base an approval or denial on the extent to which a condition causes functional limitations.
 Functional limitations can be great enough to make work activity not possible (or, for a child, make it impossible to engage in age-appropriate activities).